-If you’re facing problems like Missing Audio, No Audio, or Broken Audio On Windows 10 then you’re not alone as the latest Windows update namely KB5015878 completely screwed things up.
+If you’re facing problems like Missing Audio, No Audio, or Broken Audio On Windows 10 then you’re not alone as the latest Windows update namely KB5015878, KB5016616, or later updates caused audio problems.

 Table Of Contents